russellbomer/quarry/CONTRIBUTING.md

 """Test framework detection with GitHub (bot-friendly)."""

 import pytest
-from foundry.http import get_html
+from quarry.http import get_html
-from foundry.framework_profiles import detect_all_frameworks
+from quarry.framework_profiles import detect_all_frameworks

 @pytest.mark.live  # Mark as live test (optional to skip in CI)